 The higher a page scored on providing a stellar, differentiated content experience tailored to user needs – the more it was rewarded with enhanced visibility in the post-HCU results.

-But wait a minute — how does one actually measure and quantify that?
+But wait a minute — how does one actually measure and quantify the “helpfulness” of content?
 Isn’t that subjective?

 Quantifying content helpfulness